-- (1) D-61 - (1) Reflects the historical results of our operations for the year ended December 31, 1998. - (2) Reflects the historical results of operations of TresCom from January 1, 1998 through June 9, 1998, the date of such acquisition. - 1998 through June 9, 1998, the date of such acquisition.
-(3) Reflects the historical results of operations of Telegroup for the year - (3) Reflects the historical results of operations of Telegroup for the year ended December 31, 1998. - (4) Does not give effect to the attrition in Telegroup's retail customer and agent base which began to occur prior to our acquisition of Telegroup and which we expect to continue into the near future.
+(1) Reflects the historical results of our operations for the year ended December 31, 1998.

+(3) Reflects the historical results of operations of Telegroup for the year ended December 31, 1998.

+(4) Does not give effect to the attrition in Telegroup's retail customer and agent base which began to occur prior to our acquisition of Telegroup and which we expect to continue into the near future.
 After giving effect to this attrition and to the adjustments described in notes (9), (10) and (11) below, we expect that this acquisition initially will result in approximately \$150 million of sustainable retail revenues annually.

-TresCom Adjustments:
+TresCom Adjustments

-- (5) To reflect the reclassification of bad debt expense from selling, general and administrative expenses to a reduction of net revenue to conform to Primus's accounting policies. - (6) To eliminate the effects of intercompany transactions between Primus and ${\tt TresCom.}$ - (7) To reverse amortization expense associated with TresCom's previously acquired customer list and the excess of purchase price over the fair value of net assets acquired. - (8) To record amortization expense associated with acquired customer list and the excess of purchase price over the fair value of net assets acquired.
+- (5) To reflect the reclassification of bad debt expense from selling, general and administrative expenses to a reduction of net revenue to conform to Primus's accounting policies. - (6) To eliminate the effects of intercompany transactions between Primus and TresCom. - (7) To reverse amortization expense associated with TresCom's previously acquired customer list and the excess of purchase price over the fair value of net assets acquired. - (8) To record amortization expense associated with acquired customer list and the excess of purchase price over the fair value of net assets acquired.